-Open-back full-size headphones are considered to be the best sounding headphones.
+Open-back full-size headphones are considered to be the best-sounding headphones.
 This is where audiophile headphones are found and they are mostly used for listening sessions in quiet environments.
 With that said, they provide the least amount of isolation and leak a lot of sound to the outside world.
-Without further ado and in no particular order, here are the top open-back full-size headphones today:
+Without further ado and in no particular order, here are the top open-back full-size headphones that we highly recommend:

 A $10K plus investment on having a high-fidelity audio setup is required if you’re looking to purchase this headphone.
 Stax SR-009 on Amazon.

 Cons: Extremely expensive.
-Requires an equally expensive setup.
+Requires an equally expensive upstream gear as a bare minimum

 Focal Clear – Focal Clear is the best all-around headphone in the sub $1500 price range.
 Finely treading the line between Elear and Utopia, this headphone improves upon the weaknesses of those headphones while retaining great dynamics and good resolution.

-This good looking headphone is also fairly easy to drive but you’re better served pairing it with a good neutral amp as it scales quite well.
+This good-looking headphone is also fairly easy to drive but you’re better served pairing it with a good warm amp as it scales quite well.
 Focal Clear on Amazon.

 Cons: Can be a touch bright to some due to a tiny bit of treble glare.